-Answer: Start including them when you report fourth quarter of 2022 taxes this month.
+Answer: They are required when you report fourth quarter of 2022 taxes in January 2023.

 3. Do I have to report SOC codes if I'm a reimbursable employer?

 Answer: Yes.
 Reimbursable employers are required to submit quarterly reports the same as taxable employers, and those reports are required to include SOC codes.